Conservation contributors

 National Park Service biologist

-Paul Baldwin was one of the first scientists to study the Nēnē in depth and to sound the alarm about its decline.
-In the early 1940s Baldwin worked as a zoologist at Hawai'i National Park, where he surveyed the dwindling Nēnē population and its ecology.
-He published a landmark paper in 1945 titled "The Hawaiian Goose: Its Distribution and Reduction in Numbers" (Condor 47:27-37), which documented the dramatic contraction in the goose's range and numbers.
-Baldwin estimated that by 1944 fewer than 50 Nēnē remained in the wild (down from an estimated 25,000 historically) and warned that the species was "one of the world's rarest birds" on the brink of extinction.
-He identified overhunting (especially during the breeding season) and introduced predators (mongooses, cats, dogs) as key factors in the Nēnē's decline.
-Baldwin's work in the 1930s-40s laid the scientific foundation for Nēnē conservation; his data and recommendations brought international attention to the goose's plight and spurred Hawaii's authorities to take action.
-In recognition of his pioneering contributions, later researchers hailed Baldwin as a key figure whose early efforts helped launch the Nēnē recovery program.
+Paul Baldwin was among the first scientists to study the Nēnē at any depth and to put hard numbers on its decline.
+In the early 1940s he worked as a zoologist at Hawai'i National Park, surveying what was left of the population and its habitat.
+In 1945 he published "The Hawaiian Goose: Its Distribution and Reduction in Numbers" in Condor (47:27-37), which mapped the goose's shrunken range and tallied its losses.
+Baldwin estimated that by 1944 fewer than 50 Nēnē remained in the wild, down from an estimated 25,000 historically, and called the species "one of the world's rarest birds."
+He pointed to hunting during the breeding season and to introduced predators (mongooses, cats, dogs) as the main drivers of the decline.
+His 1930s and 1940s work gave Hawai'i its first quantitative picture of where the Nēnē stood, and the paper drew enough outside attention that territorial officials had to respond.

 Colin G. Lennox